sven09/expo-uikitten-typescript-navigation-rematch-boilerplate/README.md

 __Work in progress__: Means, this project is far away from being perfect.
 However, use it as an inspiration starting point.

 This is a proof of concept and boilerplate for using the same code base for Expo Native as well as Expo Web.
+The intention is to show how the components work together.
+For full details please refer to the [References](#references) section below.

 ![Preview](https://github.com/sven09/expo-uikitten-typescript-navigation-rematch-boilerplate/blob/master/docs/images/expo-uikitten-theming.gif?raw=true "Preview for web and ios")